 Communications Committee Chair

-A special thank you goes out to all of our sponsors who made this event possible.
+A special thanks to all of our tournament sponsor who made this event possible.

 Feel free to contact us if you have any questions.

 Vice Chair, CXO Committee

 Remember, Non-Members can join the Maryland chapter by attending an event as a non-member and completing an application or by going to www.himss.org.

 If you are interested in joining this committee or have a question regarding the chapter membership, please contact the Brian Zernhelt, Membership Committee Chair at firstname.lastname@example.org or 410-740-1910 x104.

 Membership Committee Chair